 Terms and Conditions

-These are the terms and conditions for use of our site
+These are the terms and conditions for use of our site - Revised on the 13th of January 2025

 This website (the “Website”) is the website of Whitespace Global.
 For the purposes of this agreement, “Whitespace”, “us” or “we” shall mean a company registered in England and Wales under company number NI642645 and with its registered address at 79 Chichester Street, Centre House, Stepspace, Floor 7, Belfast, Northern Ireland, BT1 4JE, and its affiliates and their officers, directors, and employees.